faraz9993/Azure_Devops_.NET/README.md

-# Deployment of .NET application on WebApp Azure FunctionApp and .
+# Deployment of .NET application on Azure WebApp and FunctionApp.

 ### We have our code pushed in GitHub repo.
 The code is fetched from GitHub repo to the Azure DevOps CI/CD pipeline and deployed on Azure resources such as WebApp and FunctionApp.